emmajanedrews/base-template/_posts/2017-10-10-reserve-your-spot-for-our-pie-giveaway.md

 Santa Claus will make an appearance, and we will have a photographer available to take a free picture of you and your family.
 We will also have hors d'oeuvres and drinks, along with your free pie. &nbsp;

-**There are a limited number of spaces available for the photos,** so make sure you give us a call at 678-389-3887 &nbsp;to let us know that you’re coming, and Kathy will help you out.
+**There are a limited number of spaces available for the photos,** so make sure you give us a call at 678-389-3887 &nbsp;to let us know that you’re coming and Kathy will help you out.

 In the meantime, if you have any real estate questions, just give us a call or send us an email.
 We are here to help.